ecoscape-earth/ecoscape-layers/README.md

 - An API key for the IUCN Red List API, which is obtainable from http://apiv3.iucnredlist.org/.

+- The initial landcover raster that we use to produce our layers originates from a global map produced by [Jung et al.](https://doi.org/10.1038/s41597-020-00599-8) and is available for download at https://zenodo.org/record/4058819 (iucn_habitatclassification_composite_lvl2_ver004.zip).
+It follows the [IUCN Red List Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).

-- An API key for the eBird Status and Trends API, which is obtainable from https://science.ebird.org/en/status-and-trends/download-data.
+- An API key for the eBird Status and Trends API, which is obtainable from https://science.ebird.org/en/status-and-trends/download-data, if you wish to use eBird range maps.
 We use the data for 2022 in this version of the package.
 The EcoScape paper uses data from 2020, which has been archived by eBird; see the paper for more details.
 Note that while eBird is the default source for range maps in layer generation, it mainly provides range map data for birds in the US.
 If range maps are not found for the species you are studying, consider using range maps from the IUCN Red List (described below).

-- If you would like to use range maps from the IUCN Red List, you will need to obtain a copy of the dataset in geodatabase format from http://datazone.birdlife.org/species/requestdis.
+- If you would like to use range maps from the IUCN Red List instead of eBird, you will need to obtain a copy of the dataset in geodatabase format from http://datazone.birdlife.org/species/requestdis.
 This can then be passed in as an input to the package.
 Range maps from the IUCN Red List are generally available for birds around the world, which gives more freedom to experiment with birds that are not in the US compared to using eBird range maps.

-- The initial landcover raster that we use to produce our layers originates from a global map produced by [Jung et al.](https://doi.org/10.1038/s41597-020-00599-8) and is available for download at https://zenodo.org/record/4058819 (iucn_habitatclassification_composite_lvl2_ver004.zip).
-It follows the [IUCN Red List Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).

 ## Usage

 This package is used as a module.
 Use the `warp` function in `utils.py` as needed to produce the landcover matrix layer and/or elevation raster with the desired parameters/bounds.
 The class `LayerGenerator` in `layers.py` can then be used to create corresponding habitat layers for various bird species.

 Refer to [tests/test_layers.ipynb](./tests/test_layers.ipynb) for a simple example of how to use the package to produce landcover matrix layers and habitat layers.
-This examples shows many of the various custom overrides that the package has for fine-tuned control of outputs.
+This example shows many of the various custom overrides that the package has for fine-tuned control of outputs.

 ### Preparing the landcover matrix layer